-The CHECK ENGINE lamp is amber, and can appear as:
+The CHECK ENGINE lamp is amber, and can look like:

-- the words WARNING or CHECK ENGINE spelled out - a symbol of an engine, similar to the graphic illustrated.
+- The words WARNING or CHECK ENGINE spelled out - A symbol of an engine, similar to the graphic illustrated.

-Another function of the CHECK ENGINE lamp is to flash for 30 seconds at keyswitch ON when one of the following occurs.
+Another function of the CHECK ENGINE lamp is to flash for 30 seconds at key ON when one of the following occurs.
 This flashing function is referred to as the MAINTENANCE lamp.
 The MAINTENANCE lamp could flash for any of the following reasons:

-- Maintenance is required (if the Maintenance Monitor is enabled). - Water-in-fuel is detected. - The engine lubricating oil level is low (if equipped with an engine lubricating oil level sensor). - The coolant level is low.
+- Maintenance required, if the Maintenance Monitor is enabled - · Water-in-fuel is detected - Low engine lubricating oil level, if equipped with an engine lubricating oil level sensor - Coolant level is low.